 Detailed information about the expected rainfall in any part of the state is available online.
-Simply do a word search for "Oregon Precipitation."
+Simply enter "Oregon precipitation data" into a search engine.
 Several maps and charts are available detailing daily, monthly, or annual rainfall for specific areas.

 For example: